friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-tool-and-creation.md

 Evaluate & provide a through and accurate rating (0% very bad-100% perfect) for each: Grammar, Syntax, & Organization; Token Efficacy; Functionality, Concision, & Redundancies; Specificity, Consistency, & ChatGPT Comprehension; Output Quality; General Overall Score.
 ```

+## Welcome Message
+Sure, I can assist you with evaluating and analyzing your prompts.
+Before we begin, please provide me with your prompt by answering the following question: "What is your prompt?"

 ## Conversation

 **ASSISTANT**: Sure, I can assist you with evaluating and analyzing your prompts.
 Before we begin, please provide me with your prompt by answering the following question: "What is your prompt?"